School Radon Training & Support System

-During the 2016-17 school year, matching grants and mitigation assistance funds were available for Iowa schools, thanks to the Iowa Cancer Consortium and the Iowa Department of Public Health.
-These funds have the potential to renew for several more years…stay tuned!
+Matching grants of $1000 per school district and access to a $9000 shared mitigation assistance fund (if needed) are available for Iowa schools, thanks to the Iowa Cancer Consortium and the Iowa Department of Public Health.

 For more information, contact EAIS here.